The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 Here too, the order of the averaging operators does not play any role.

-defined.
+is defined.
 Only this order of averaging operators is permitted.
-If you formulate this, you get with Eq.
+Writing this out, one obtains with Eq.
 (33.53)

 \[ \begin{align} \newoverline{\newoverline{J_{e, k}u_{e, k}}^{(c)}}^{(k + \frac{1}{2})} = \frac{1}{2}\left(\sum_{e\in c}\frac{A_{e, k}d_{e, k}}{2V_{c, k}}J_{e, k}^{(1)}u_{e, k}^{(2)} + \sum_{e\in c}\frac{A_{e, k + 1}d_{e, k + 1}}{2V_{c, k + 1}}J_{e, k + 1}^{(1)}u_{e, k + 1}^{(2)}\right). \end{align} \]

-Since we now know the vertical contravariant mass flux density, we can use Eq.
+Since one now knows the vertical contravariant mass flux density, one can generalize Eq.
 (26.63) to

 \[ \begin{align} \left(\nabla\cdot\mathbf{v}\right)_{c, k} &= \frac{1}{A_c\Delta z_{c, k}}\left(\sum_{e\in c}l_e\Delta z_{e, k}u_{e, k} + A_cv^{(v)}_{c, k - 1/2, \text{GK}} - A_cv^{(v)}_{c, k + 1/2, \text{GK}}\right)\tag{33.67}\label{eq:div_c-grid_shallow_terrain} \end{align} \]